openenclave/openenclave/new_platforms/docs/win_sgx_dev.md

 There are three overarching methods to debugging enclaves.
 The first allows for debugging SGX enclaves running in hardware.
 The second allows for debugging SGX enclaves in simulation mode.
-The third allows for debugging ARM TrustZone enclaves in simulation mode.
-Debugging ARM TrustZone enclaves running in hardware is not supported.
+The third allows for debugging OP-TEE TAs in simulation mode.
+Debugging OP-TEE TAs running in hardware is not supported.

 ### SGX in Hardware